ubisoft/shotmanager/shotmanager/gpu/gpu_2d/doc_gpu_2d_components.md

 # To do:
-  - simplify the arguments of the draw() function
+  - simplify the arguments of the draw() function, and in particular place the region arg first
+  - add an alignmentToParent to [Object2D]
+  - add a display / visible flag to hide the component
+  - add a disable